Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

 Nonparametric copula density estimation can be also done by kernel methods, as proposed by \cite{Gijbels1990}.
 The proposed estimator is similar to the classical bivariate kernel density estimator, with a product kernel and with a mirror image data modification.
-This mirror image (see Figure \ref{reflection}, left panel) consists in reflecting the data with respect to all edges and corners of the unit square, in order to reduce the edge effect.
-In our particular case of circular--linear copula densities, the reflection must be done accounting for the circular nature of the first component, as shown in Figure \ref{reflection}, right panel.\\
+This mirror image (see Figure \ref{copcirlin:reflection}, left plot) consists in reflecting the data with respect to all edges and corners of the unit square, in order to reduce the edge effect.
+In our particular case of circular-linear copula densities, the reflection must be done accounting for the circular nature of the first component, as shown in Figure \ref{copcirlin:reflection}, right plot.

 The copula density kernel estimator can be defined as: